Powerful. intuitive. engaging.

 Open to Options

-The critical pain points above reveal a clear market gap and a strong demand for a solution built for the curator, not just the listener.
+These critical pain points reveal a clear market gap for a solution built for the curator, not just the listener.

 Respondents' willingness to use external tools clearly highlighted the desire for improvement.